Honors Carolina offers several alternative ways to earn course credit toward their graduation requirements:

 Earn credit for participating in a faculty member’s ongoing research project or enrolling in a non-Honors research course (see approved list below).
 Students participating in a faculty member’s ongoing research must submit a proposal to Honors Carolina for approval.

-Beginning in Spring 2017, students will automatically earn program credit for enrollment in the following courses.
-No proposal submission is necessary:
+Beginning in Spring 2017, students will automatically earn program credit for enrollment in the following courses as long as the student is earning a permanent letter grade (no pass/fail).
+No proposal submission is necessary to earn these credits:

 Graduate-Level Coursework (Same Credit Hours as Course Enrollment)

 Successfully complete a graduate-level course (those typically restricted to graduate students and requiring special permission for undergraduates to register).
-Students must submit a proposal to Honors Carolina for approval.
+The courses below have been pre-approved to earn honors program credit as long as the student is earning a permanent letter grade (no pass/fail).
+To apply for credit for courses not on the list below, please submit a proposal to Honors Carolina for approval.

 Non-Honors Study Abroad Programs (3 Credit Hours)